 So while locking the front and/or rear differentials will force the wheels on the same axle to spin together, locking the centre diff will direct equal power to both the front and rear axles.

 Types of Locking Differentials

 There are essentially two types of locking diffs.

 Automatic Diff Lockers will detect when traction is being lost and will automatically lock.
 It will unlock again when it detects that traction has been regained.
-Interestingly, some automatic lockers work by permanently locking the differenetial and only unlocking it when one wheel is required to spin faster than the axel.
+Interestingly, some automatic lockers work by permanently locking the differential and only unlocking it when one wheel is required to spin faster than the axel.
 These types of lockers will not allow a wheel to spin slower than the axel and drive mechanism. an example of an automatic locking (or unlocking) differential is the well known Detroit Locker.

 With the differentials locked and all wheels spinning at the same speed, the tendency of the vehicle will be to go straight, even when you turn the steering wheel.
 This occurs particularly when the front diff is locked.
 So be careful there.

 With the differentials locked, it’s important not to drive on surfaces that don’t allow the wheels to slip a little.
 Surfaces such as solid rock or paved roads will grip the tyres.
 When you turn, the wheels will all want to spin at different speeds.
 With differentials locked, however, this won’t be possible.
-As you continue to corner, increadible strain will be placed on the drive line of your vehicle and will eventually cause things to break.
+As you continue to corner, incredible strain will be placed on the driveline of your vehicle and will eventually cause things to break.
 This is called wind-up.
 So make sure you unlock your diffs and get out of 4wd before you hit the black-top.